-So, without further ado, let’s take a look at them one-by-one:
+So, without further ado, let’s take a look at them:

 - Data security: One of the key challenges of AI in banking is the amount of data collected that contains sensitive information requires additional security measures to be implemented.
 So, it’s important to look for the right technology partner who will offer a variety of security options to ensure your customer data is appropriately handled.